 Discrimination and harassment

-This section looks at what you can do if the council, your landlord or any other service provider treats you less favourably or harasses you because of your sex, your racial or ethnic background, your religion or beliefs, your sexual orientation or gender identity or because you are disabled.
+The public sector equality duty makes it illegal for the council, your landlord or any other service provider to treat you less favourably or harass you because of your sex, racial or ethnic background, religion or beliefs, sexual orientation or gender identity, or because you are disabled.

 It's illegal for your landlord, mortgage lender or other service provider to discriminate because you are disabled.
 This section looks at what you can do if you think this has happened to you.

 One in five disabled Scots has experienced harassment because of their disability.
 This page looks at what you can do if you've been harassed because of your disability.